llvm/circt/docs/RationaleHW-SV.md

 Currently, MLIR restricts symbol resolution to looking in and downward through any nested symbol tables when resolving symbols.
 This assumption has implications for verification, the pass manager, and threading.
-Until symbol references are more general, SV and RTL dialects do not define symbol tables for modules.
+Until symbol references are more general, SV and HW dialects do not define symbol tables for modules.
 Therefore, wires, registers, and interfaces exist in the same namespace as modules.
 It is encouraged that one prefaces the names to avoid conflict with modules.
 The symbol names on these entities has no bearing on the